 - Applicants may use the Tax Authority's online inquiry management system to request that the forms and payment voucher be sent by mail to their home by doing the following:

-- Entering the online system, which only works with the Internet Explorer browser;
+- Entering the online system (it is recommended to use the Internet Explorer browser)

 - Filling in all of the fields appearing on the page and requesting in the body of the inquiry that all forms be sent by mail to the applicant's home (the applicant's national identification (תעודת זהות) number and address must be indicated).